Step 2. Select Authentication Method

 To authenticate on an on-premises Microsoft SharePoint server, use an account that you are currently logged in to or provide a user name and password.

-When restoring from a Microsoft SQL database, provide the following:
+When restoring from a Microsoft SQL server database, provide the following:

-When recovering Microsoft SharePoint sites from a Microsoft SQL database, you will proceed directly to the Specify Restore Options step of the wizard.
+When restoring Microsoft SharePoint documents and list items from a Microsoft SQL server database, you will proceed directly to the Specify Restore Options step of the wizard.